Nanditha-Prabhu/ChromeExtension/README.md

-# Links Tracker - A Chrome Extension to track webpages🌐👓🧾🧾
+# Links Tracker - A Browser Extension to track webpages🌐👓🧾🧾

-The "Links Tracker" Chrome extension is a tool that allows you to easily track the URLs of web pages you visit along with their corresponding titles.
+The "Links Tracker" Browser extension is a tool that allows you to easily track the URLs of web pages you visit along with their corresponding titles.
 It displays this information in a table format, making it convenient for reference and organization.

 ## Features✨